samsquire/additive-guis/README.md

 # GUIs are data

 As a demonstration of how compact additive guis are to render interactive displays, this is an example Email viewer written as an additive GUI.
 You can run this yourself in `layout/layouter2.html`.
 Feel free to experiment with the syntax on the left of the live additive GUI editor.
+Try changing the order of your commands and your GUI will still appear the same way.

 ## Email viewer